course-details-portlet

 Learning methods and activities

-The theoretical teaching will happen partly as self-studies using e-based learning tools with tests and assignments, and partly as lectures (given online or in an auditorium).
+The theoretical teaching will happen partly as digital self-studies using e-based learning tools with tests and assignments, and partly as lectures (given online or in an auditorium).

 The general part will consist of e-based learning tools using course material that will be made available in Blackboard.
 There will be tests and other assignments to most of the course modules.
 Completion of tests and assignments is mandatory.
 The deadline will be given around the start of the semester.
 Supplementary lectures will be given as online lectures.

-People who complete the theoretical course and the practical course will get a course certificate that confirms training to fulfil functions (a) (performing procedures on animals), (b) (designing procedures and projects) and (d) (killing animals).
+People who complete the theoretical course and the practical training will get a course certificate that confirms training to fulfil functions (a) (performing procedures on animals), (b) (designing procedures and projects) and (d) (killing animals).
 Persons who complete only the theoretical course will get a course certificate that confirms training to fulfil function (b).

 Compulsory assignments